torgust/torgust.github.io/_pages/corriculm vitae.md

 ## 	Manuscripts
 *	Gustafsson T, Eriksson A, Wingren CJ.
 Is cardiomegaly at risk of over diagnosis at autopsy?
 A Bayesian latent variable mixture model of a heart weight using a nationwide autopsy registry.
 Unpublished manuscript, Umeå University, Sweden

 *	Bäckström B, Eriksson A, Gustafsson T. The utility of routine histological sampling in the assessment of cause and manner of death in forensic practice.
 Unpublished manuscript, Umeå University, Sweden

 *	Gustafsson T, Eriksson A, Wingren CJ.
 The utility of “heavy lungs” and lung to heart weight ratio as a means to identify suspect intoxication cases.
 Unpublished manuscript, Umeå University, Sweden

 *	Gustafsson T, Eriksson A, Taki H, Ruge T. Relationship between rurality and ISS of traffic fatalities in northern Sweden.
 Unpublished manuscript, Umeå University, Sweden

 *	Gustafsson T, Eriksson A, Wingren CJ.
 The effect of post-mortem interval on body mass – a Bayesian generalized linear model to estimate ante mortem bodyweight.
 Unpublished manuscript, Umeå University, Sweden

 *	Gustafsson T, Eriksson A, Wingren CJ.
 Mixed-mode assessment of reference lung weights in a medico-legal autopsy setting, a Bayesian approach.
 Unpublished manuscript, Umeå University, Sweden

+*    Utbo E, Bäckström B, Eriksson A, Gustafsson T. Gun in the hand.
+Unpublished manuscript, Umeå University, Sweden

+*   Skoog W, Rietz A, Eriksson A, Gustafsson T. The relationship between the the number of steps in stair and falling damage.
+Unpublished manuscript, Umeå University, Sweden

 ## 	Abstracts